ResonantHbbHgg/BtagCodes/README.md

-    doCombinatorics = 0 or 1 (do the cobinatoric choice of the jets in addition to the other selections) addEfficiencies = 0 or 1 (1 if the flattree you are running on don't have the btagEff branches) saveMaps = 0 or 1 (save the btag efficiencies maps, they are save by default in the output directory) outputName = name of the output final flattree
+    doCombinatorics = 0 or 1 (do the cobinatoric choice of the jets in addition to the other selections) addEfficiencies = 0 or 1 (1 if the flattree you are running on don't have the btagEff branches) saveMaps = 0 or 1 (save the btag efficiencies maps, they are save by default in the output directory) splitTree = 0 or 1 (if 1 the new trees has half of the events of the old ones...needed in case you run on diphoton.
+Remember to run 2                             times the code giving different outputName each time) iFile = 0 or 1 (if splitTree = 1, which half you are running on) outputName = name of the output final flattree